 It is regrettable that all of the CRC's recommendations on corruption are too vague.
-The most frequent recommendation on the allocation of resources to children-related matters, is: "Strengthen measures to combat corruption, including with regard to the institutional capacity to detect, investigate and prosecute corruption effectively."
+The most frequent recommendation on the allocation of resources to children-related matters (approximately half of the 72 instances), is: "Strengthen measures to combat corruption, including with regard to the institutional capacity to detect, investigate and prosecute corruption effectively."
 Often the CRC urges the State to take or strengthen the measures or to combat corruption.
-Some average recommendations go a bit more into detail, mentioning the set-up of a hotline23, or awareness-raising campaigns24, but even in these cases the CRC could be more concrete.
+Some average recommendations go a bit more into detail, mentioning the set-up of a hotline27, or awareness-raising campaigns28, but even in these cases the CRC could be more concrete.